Cultra Manor – Ulster Folk and Transport Museum

 • In-built sound system

-• Whether you’re looking for a place to have your once in a lifetime event or searching for an amazing area to explore, Cultra Manor is the place for you!
+• Whether you’re looking for a place for your once-in-a-lifetime event or a fantastic area to explore, Cultra Manor is the place for you!

 • And so much more!

-Ulster Folk and Transport Museum are one of the famous attractions that people like to visit while in County Down, Northern Ireland.
+Ulster Folk and Transport Museum are one of the famous attractions people like visiting in County Down, Northern Ireland.

 Have you ever been to the museum?
 What did you think?
 We would love to hear about your experience in the comments below.